-The Women's and Gender Studies program at Saddleback, now entering its third decade, represents a core of evolving knowledge that has developed into a major new discipline.
+The Gender and Sexuality Studies program at Saddleback, now entering its third decade, represents a core of evolving knowledge that has developed into a major new discipline.

-For information on our speakers series, visit our Women's and Gender Studies Adivisory Committee webpage.
+For information on our speakers series, visit our Gender and Sexuality Studies Advisory Committee (GSSAC) webpage.

 April Cubbage, Ph.D.

 - WS 11H Honors Introduction to Feminist Theory

 - WS 31 Gender and Popular Culture